Dominic Perrottet: 2023 state election loss and resignation as Liberal leader

 As much of the vote came in for the election, speculation emerged if Perrottet would maintain his seat of Epping after there was 'tossup' between Labor candidate Alan Mascarenhas and himself.
-Eventually, ABC's Antony Green announced that Perrottet would retain his seat with a ~8-point swing to Labor, challenging a traditionally 'safe' Liberal seat.
+Eventually, Antony Green from the ABC announced that Perrottet would retain his seat with an eight-point swing to Labor, challenging a traditionally 'safe' Liberal seat.

 Perrottet's Liberal–National coalition lost the election to Chris Minns and the Labor Party on 25 March 2023, ending over twelve years of Liberal/National rule.
-Tasmania was to then be the only state within Australia under Liberal control until LNP leader David Crisafulli's victory in 2024 in Queensland.
+NSW Labor's victory meant Labor governments controlled every mainland state in Australia as well as at the federal level.
+Tasmania became the only state under Liberal control until David Crisafulli led the LNP to victory in 2024 in Queensland.

 As counting continued on election night it soon became clear that only Labor could realistically form government and the only question was if it would be a majority or minority Government.
 Perrottet conceded the election to Minns and resigned as NSW Liberal leader.
 In his concession speech he described the election as a "race to the top" and "battle of ideas."

 On 19 July 2024, Perrottet announced his resignation from the NSW parliament to take effect in August, after 13 years of public service.
 His former deputy chief of staff Monica Tudehope succeeded him in the 2024 Epping by-election.